aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+October 2024: Moved to Ithaca to begin a postdoc with Peter Hitchcock at Cornell University!
+We will be funded by the NSF grant we co-wrote called "From surface warming to stratospheric change".
+The project includes co-PI Jonathan Lin and unfunded collaborators Peter Blossey, Blaž Gasparini, and Ed Gerber.

 September 2024: Presented "Protection without poison: why tropical ozone maximizes in the interior of the atmosphere" at the NYU CAOS seminar.
 Thus concludes my fruitful postdoc with Ed Gerber.

 September 2024: New paper published: Match, A., E.P.
 Gerber, S. Fueglistaler, 2024: *Beyond self-healing: stabilizing and destabilizing photochemical adjustment of the ozone layer*.
 Atmos.
 Chem.
 Phys., 24, 10305–10322. [doi](https://doi.org/10.5194/acp-24-10305-2024)